knowii-oss/knowii/README.md

 To add a locale:

-- Create the files under apps/knowii/public/locales/<lang>
+- Create the file under apps/knowii/messages

-- Edit i18next.d.ts
+To enable a new NX library to benefit from i18n strong typing, copy the index.d.ts at the root of client-ui over to the new library